 ArcGIS IPS Setup includes the following components:

-• Map list—View map details, set favorites, load maps, and access the recordings list and profile menu.
+- Map list—View map details and settings, set favorites, load maps, and access the recordings list and profile menu.

-• Map mode—Visualize floor plans, switch between floors in a facility, test the positioning accuracy, and access the Survey mode.
+- Map view—Visualize floor plans, switch between floors in a facility, test the positioning accuracy, and access the Survey mode.
+Use the layer filter to customize the features visualized on the map and enable creation and modification of beacon features.

-• Survey mode—Collect radio reference data at an indoor site to build a record of trajectories, survey points, and locations, along with their corresponding geocoordinates.
+- Survey mode—Survey indoor positioning radio data at an indoor site to build a record of trajectories, survey points, and locations, along with their corresponding geographic coordinates.
 Before conducting a survey, you can plan the survey path in one of the following ways: